 Narrative documentation

-To close this chapter, we have included two presentations from Ethiopia and Rwanda about creative forms of documentation.
+To close this chapter, we have included presentations from Ethiopia and Rwanda about creative forms of documentation and song.

 Narrative therapists use letters and certificates in creative ways.
 Instead of formal pathologising ‘case notes’ or ‘case files’, narrative therapists instead write letters and create certificates and documents that honour clients’ skills, knowledges and efforts.
 Sometimes letters are even written to problems.
 Collective documents are sometimes created and shared between groups and communities so that they can share their insider knowledge with others who are going through similar hardships.